store-craft/storecraft/packages/dashboard/README.md

 # **Storecraft** Official Dashboard
-A `storecraft` dashboard, leveraging static rendering / client side rendering, so it can be deployed into cost effective **CDN**.
+A `storecraft` dashboard, leveraging `static rendering` / `client side rendering` / `swr`, so it can be deployed into cost effective **CDN**.

 Effectively, two build targets:
-1. A website
+1. A website, with configurable backend endpoint
 2. A `library` with
   - Dashboard as `react` functional component
   - a `mount` function, that you can wrap for any framework of pure DOM.

+Build is handled by `Vite`

 ## Development